dangoor/narwhal/docs/tusk.md

     tusk add-catalog <uri>

-Add the catalog at `<uri>`.
+Add the catalog at `<uri>` which points to a `catalog.json` file.
 The name of the catalog is derived from the `name` property in the catalog.
 The name must start with `localhost` or any valid top level domain with the rest of the name in dot format.
 This naming scheme can ensure unique names across all public catalogs.
-A valid `<uri>` is a file path or a URL beginnging with `file://`, `http://`, `tusk://`.
-The `tusk` url is of the follwing format:

-    tusk://<catalog>/<package>

-Where `<catalog>` is the name of a planet catalog.

     tusk list-catalog